KayRich-cmd/KayRich-cmd/README.md

 ### 👋🏿 Hi there everyone!
-My name is Kay Richardson. 😆  Pronouns: She/Her/They 🌱 I’m currently learning all of the basics of front-end web development.
+My name is Kay Richardson. 😆 🌱 I’m currently learning all of the basics of front-end web development.
 HTML, CSS, & JavaScript.
 Happy coding!

 <!--
 **KayRich-cmd/KayRich-cmd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.